 Comfort is a more subjective metric that is closely linked to how well a pair of goggles fits your face.
 Goggles come in a variety of shapes and sizes and some may fit you better and more comfortably than others.
 To test this we had a number of different testers with different sized facial structures try on the various models and provide feedback.
 We also examined the construction of each model, including the frame, padding, strap, and how well each model stays in place and fits with or without a helmet.

 Ventilation and Breathability

 We tested the ventilation and breathability of each pair of goggles in a couple of ways.
-During normal everyday resort skiing we took note of how well each pair resisted fogging during wet storm days and when things got heated boot packing for extra vertical or traversing out to the powder stashes that are sure to work up a sweat.
+During normal everyday resort skiing we took note of how well each pair resisted fogging during wet storm days as well as boot packing for extra vertical or traversing out to the powder stashes that are sure to work up a sweat.
 We took it one step further by taking each model backcountry skiing and hiking uphill with them on to really work up a sweat and see how each model fared.
 This is a more extreme test of a goggle's ventilation and breathability, but it proved to be very effective for our evaluations.
 With a slower start to the winter, we even did some rock climbing in Utah to test breathability and anti-fogging capabilities.

 Ease of Changing Lenses

 Not all lens attachment systems are created equal, and there is a huge difference in how easy it is to change lenses between the different models.
 This was easily tested by simply changing the lenses numerous times and comparing how quickly and easily the task was accomplished.
-The most user-friendly models could be even be swapped out while wearing gloves in mere seconds with little difficulty while others took much longer
+The most user-friendly models could be even be swapped out while wearing gloves in mere seconds with little difficulty while others took much longer, even without the gloves.

 There is currently no test for style, so we did our best to make an assessment of each model's style based on current trends and feedback from testers and friends.
 Style is a personal thing, so don't solely take our word for it, take a look and make your own decisions.